 Dr. Ron Anderson

 In addition to his long list of operatic roles, he has been regularly featured as soloist (both as a pianist and a vocalist) in televised concerts with several orchestras throughout Southern California, including Torrance Symphony, the Marina Symphony, the Cypress Pops Orchestra, and the Redlands Bowl.

 His compositions for orchestra, choir, chamber ensembles, piano solo, and voice have been received enthusiastically, having won competitions and critical acclaim.
-Most recently, his choral anthem “Wilt Thou Forgive?” was awarded First Prize in the 2017 Cerddorion Composers Competition, tied with Bernardino Zanetti of Italy.
+Recently, his choral anthem Wilt Thou Forgive? was awarded First Prize in the Cerddorion Composers Competition, tied with Bernardino Zanetti of Italy.
 He is a current winner of the SMP Press composition contest in three categories (Choral, Chamber, and Solo).
 His compositions and arrangements are published on SMP Press (Sheet Music Plus).
 Dr. Anderson was recently selected as the 2022 Commissioned Composer for CAPMT, the California affiliate of the Music Teachers’ National Association.